gitlzzz/ATLAS/docs/source/input.md

 Parameters related to the concave hull, calculated by the alpha-shape algorithm.

 :::{attention}
 Some of the next options are related to the alpha value in the alpha-shape algorithm the for concave hull.

-A triangle from the Delaunay triangulation is considered part of the alpha-complex (and thus contributes to the alpha-shape) if its circum-radius R is less than 1/alpha.
-Thus, with large alpha, only triangles with very small circum-radii are kept.
-This leads to a "tighter," more concave shape that might exclude some points or form holes.
+A triangle from the Delaunay triangulation is considered part of the alpha-complex (and thus contributes to the alpha-shape) if its circum-radius $R$ is less than $1 / \alpha$.
+Thus, with large $\alpha$, only triangles with very small circum-radii are kept.
+This leads to a "tighter", more concave shape that might exclude some points or form holes.
 A smaller alpha allows to keep more triangles so the resulting shape will be closer to the convex hull.
 If alpha is small enough (approaching 0), all Delaunay triangles are kept, and the boundary of the alpha-shape becomes the convex hull.
 :::

 - `target_alpha_range_min`: (float, optional) Minimum alpha value allowed for the concave hull.
 Default `3.0`.